 To make sure it was successful, here are a few tips I’ve learned over the years:

-- Make sure to have one scrubbing brush or sponge per child (sharing is hard in early childhood)
+- Have one scrubbing brush or sponge per child (sharing is hard in early childhood).

-- Be prepared for kids to get wet and dirt during this activity (a dirty kids is a happy kids)
+- Be prepared for kids to get wet and dirt during this activity (a messy kids is a happy kids).

 Other variations of the “washing station” activity

-My kids are obsessed with washing stations (which is why a pumpkin washing station was an absolute must).
-Here are three other washing station activities if you find that your child likes this kind of activity too.
+Over the years, I’ve learned that my kids and their friends are obsessed with washing stations (which is why a pumpkin washing station was an absolute must).

 Kids learn so much from water play activities – so it’s a good thing to keep coming back to these set-ups.